Physically Connecting to your Device

 There’s a wide variety of situations you might find yourself in, each of which requires you do something different to connect your computer to the ESP in order to flash it.

 You only need to physically connect to it once.
-Once you’ve flashed your device and connected it to your WiFi, you can use the OTA (over-the-air) update component to install software remotely.
+Once you’ve flashed your device and connected it to your WiFi, you can use Over-the-Air Updates to install software remotely.

 Programming a ESP-based device is done by connecting the serial port on the ESP8266/ESP32 to your computer through a USB to serial adapter.
 Some devices have adapter built into the circuit board (and some even have the programmer embedded in the MCU, in which case things are a bit easier.